 Here are some of the key factors we consider for clients in manufacturing.

 Page-loading speed may be more important in manufacturing than in other industries.
 Manufacturers are busy people looking for the right tools, solutions, and business partners to keep their firms productive.
 A page that fails to load quickly is not only frustrating but serves as a warning sign to potential B2B clients.
-Many prospective leads feel that if a single web page can’t load within a reasonable time limit, the manufacturing company in charge of that site isn’t paying close enough attention to the company’s performance to excel in other aspects of business operations.
+Many prospective leads feel that if a single web page can’t load within a reasonable time limit.
+The manufacturing company in charge of that site isn’t paying close enough attention to the company’s performance to excel in other aspects of business operations.

 People expect pages to load within two or three seconds.
 A page that doesn’t load properly within this time demonstrates a lack of professionalism and speed.
-This may sound harsh regarding the difference of a second or two, but we’ve seen that it makes all the difference.
+This may sound harsh regarding the difference of a second or two, but we’ve noticed that it makes all the difference.
 Page loading is a significant part of any user’s first impression.

 Manufacturers understand that excellent processes can lead to extraordinary results.
 The navigation components of a manufacturing page shouldn’t be a puzzle.
 Pages need to perform their determined functions intuitively and effectively so that each element on a website is easy to locate.
-Common sense navigation helps users find what they need in only a couple of clicks rather than forcing them to click and scroll through page after page before becoming frustrated and leaving the site altogether.
+Common-sense navigation helps users find what they need in only a couple of clicks, rather than forcing them to click and scroll through page after page before becoming frustrated and leaving the site altogether.